akilmarshall/vash-2/README.md

 The excel report is downloaded to the specified location.
 This location can be changed in Settings.

+### Settings

+Allow the user to modifier their name, email settings, and default download location.

 ### Advance Settings

 Allow the user to do the following